trazok/gorbert/TechnicalReport.md

 # Introduction and Project Overview

-After a local business expanded into a coffee bar, the business owners wanted a mobile application to facilitate ordering coffee remotely.
+After a local business (Sunrise Grill )expanded into a coffee bar (House of the Rising Sun), the business owners wanted a mobile application to facilitate ordering coffee remotely.
 The idea was that development of such an application would increase revenue by drawing in customers who were interested in coffee to-go and balance barista workloads by reducing spikes in in-person ordering.
 This would cut costs by allowing staff to be more productive with fewer employees at any given time.

 An ideal solution would be available quickly, easy to use, integrate with the POS system in place, and be open for extension/modification in the future.
 On the user’s end, the application should be:

 - Intuitive
 - Provide access to the coffee menu
 - Allow customization of menu items
 - Enable customized items to be saved as favorites
 - Provide a means to place an order to the coffee shop

-This section should be written assuming your reader has zero knowledge of your work and its background.
-You must bring the reader from "zero" to a level where they can understand the main ideas and results of your work.
-(This should be derived primarily from your Final Project Description document)
--	Introduces the problem, objectives, and the users (or customers) of project results, context of problem and issues that affect solution choices
--	Describes relevant background information.
-May include any alternative solutions (are there existing solutions or similar systems? give references) in terms of strengths and weaknesses.
--	Describe value or benefits of your solution and results
--	Problem scope--problems addressed and not addressed
--	Figures and system diagrams where possible to illustrate problems and solutions.
--	Summary of features

 # Design Development and Testing